 Delhi Police to give out of turn promotion to personnel who resolve matters related to children early

-By Ravi Jalhotra After the case of sexual assault on a 12-year-old girl, Delhi Police has now prepared a blueprint for giving rewards or out of turn promotions to police personnel if they resolve matters related to children early, Police Commissioner SN Srivastava said on Saturday.
+By Ravi Jalhotra Delhi Police has now prepared a blueprint for giving rewards or out of turn promotions to police personnel if they resolve matters related to children early, Police Commissioner SN Srivastava said on Saturday.

 "Delhi Police has taken this step so that the policemen remain motivated and children can be seriously searched so that families can be reunited with missing children and crimes against children can be reduced," he added.
 (ANI)